1984 Nagano earthquake: Main shock

-Since there was no seismometer in the area, the Japan Meteorological Agency made an estimate intensity, Shindo 6.
+Since, there was no seismometer in the area Japan Meteorological Agency made an estimate intensity Shindo 6.
 Some unofficial estimates put it to Shindo 7.
-There are reports that rocks and pieces of wood flew in the air in areas near the epicenter, due to ground accelerations faster than gravitational acceleration in the 5 Hz~10 Hz shaking range.
-A seismometer at Makio Dam, 4 km away from the epicenter, observed very strong shaking but could not record more than 0.3 g which was the limit.
+There are reports that rocks and pieces of wood flew in the air near the epicenter, due to ground accelerations faster than gravitational acceleration in the 5 Hz~10 Hz shaking range.
+A seismometer at Makio Dam, 4 km away from the epicenter observed very strong shaking but could not record more than 0.3 g which was the limit.

 Damage

 Due to torrential rains in the area before the earthquake, many landslides occurred.